fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat1.md

 `lib/account/login/login_cubit.dart`,
 `lib/account/register/register_page.dart`,
 `lib/account/register/register_cubit` etc.
-In an app using the feature first approach, you will (at some point) have files that are needed by several features and don't naturally belong in any of them.
+In an app using the feature-first approach, you will (at some point) have files that are needed by several features and therefore don't naturally belong in any of them.
-What to do with those files?
+What do we do with those files?
-A simple solution is just to throw them in a folder called `common` or `shared`.
+A simple solution is just to throw them in a folder named `common` or `shared`.

-As you can tell we are using the **feature first** approach here.
+As you can tell, we are using the **feature first** approach for this app.
 It means creating a lot of folders in the beginning.
-However down the line, it has the advantage of scaling better as the app grows.
+However down the line, it has the advantage of scaling better as the app continues to grow.

 When I write apps, I often start with **layer first**.
-Then transition to **feature first** once I've roughly figured out what it will have and how they naturally cluster.
+Then transition to **feature first** once I've roughly figured out what functionality it will have and how they naturally cluster.

 You can read more about how to architect your application in the [Quality](../../quality) chapter.